mixxxdj/website/content/news/XXXX-XX-XX-zulip-3000_members.md

 Thanks to Zulip, it’s now much easier to stay up to date.
 Our team collaboration and community engagement have both improved significantly.
 Zulip works particularly well for open-source projects where many topics run in parallel, and where structure and focus are key to success.

-In addition to the web interface, Zulip has also a nice mobile app forAndroid or iOS.
+In addition to the web interface, Zulip has also a nice mobile app for Android or iOS.
 It has recently received a major update, a full Flutter rewrite with fast natively compiled code.
 This allows us to stay in touch easily while commuting or when away from a desktop.